debragail/api_doc/source/protocol/photo_shooting.html.md

       <code class="field">object_altitude</code>
       <div class="type required">required</div>
     </td>
-    <td>The altidude coordinate of the object that needs to be photographed.
+    <td>The altitude coordinate of the object that needs to be photographed.
 Specified as meters above sea level.
 For example, if the object is located 50 meters above sea level, the <code>object_altitude</code> will be <code>50</code></td>
   </tr>
   <tr>
     <td>